akka/akka/akka-docs/general/supervision.rst

 Supervision describes a dependency relationship between actors: the supervisor delegates tasks to subordinates and therefore must respond to their failures.
-When a subordinate detects a failure (i.e. throws an exception), it suspends itself and all its children and sends a message to its supervisor, signaling failure.
+When a subordinate detects a failure (i.e. throws an exception), it suspends itself and all its subordinates and sends a message to its supervisor, signaling failure.
 Depending on the nature of the work to be supervised and the nature of the failure, the supervisor has four basic choices:

 #.
 Resume the subordinate, keeping its accumulated internal state
 #.
 Restart the subordinate, clearing out its accumulated internal state
 #.
-Stop the subordinate permanently
+Terminate the subordinate permanently
 #.
 Escalate the failure

 It is important to always view an actor as part of a supervision hierarchy,